mfenerich/IoTSimulation/README.md

-Your updated README is detailed and covers most of the necessary aspects for setting up, deploying, and using the service.
-Below is a slightly refined version, improving clarity and formatting:

----

 # Temperature Monitoring Service

 This project implements a backend service for ingesting, storing, and analyzing temperature data from multiple buildings and rooms.
 It showcases practical techniques for handling time-series data in an IoT-like environment, leveraging **TimescaleDB** and **Kubernetes** for scalability and efficiency.